Philippines Liveaboard Diving

 All the mentioned itineraries have perfect places for those looking both for large fish and macro life.
 Many promotional ads are created precisely because of the picturesque landscapes and enormous numbers of sea species.

 Some boats are more friendly for underwater photographers and their facilities are better equipped for those needs.
-Please take a look at our “photo pro” selection to find such trips.
+Boat’ can supply with Charging stations, compressed air and separate rinse tanks, camera work areas for pre-dive checks and post-dive cleaning.
+Please take a look at our “photo pro” selection to find such trips

 When to dive via liveaboard in the Philippines